-Sad times.
-I lament saying that when encountering the headline ‘Gary Speed found dead’, I knew what the cause would be.
+I lament saying that when encountering the headline ‘Gary Speed found dead’, I knew what the cause would be before discovering it.

-Removing the football side of this story, there was a universally liked and respected individual (a real challenge in football), with talent, good looks, a wonderful family.
-Everyone spoke highly of him, admired his energy, and said how happy he always seemed.
+There was a universally liked and respected individual (a real challenge in football), whom everyone spoke highly of, admired his energy, and said how happy he always seemed.

-Perfect happiness is a symptom.
-It’s the perfect mask to the secret invisible self.
+Perfect happiness is a symptom – the perfect mask.
 Nobody questions.
 Nobody suspects.

 Happiness brings a lot of friends, but a surprising amount of loneliness.
-The world is full of narcissists.
-If you’re special enough not to be one, sadly, you’re on your own for that reason alone.
-Silence, after all, is silver.
+The world is full of narcissists, and if you’re not one, you’re on your own for that reason.

 But the invisibility is all about sheltering.
-There’s a deep-rooted responsibility towards family and friends, to distance them from the darkest corners.
-It’s the day and age where one can publish a puncturing statement online, aware that close friends, family, those in neighbouring rooms, will see and sit in awkwardness wondering how to react.
-There will be many who consider unlikely victims ‘cowards’, but it should be understood from the other side too.
-Swallowing negative feelings to protect others is so difficult, and requires such discipline.
-Such traits I enviously admire.
+There’s a deep-rooted responsibility towards family and friends to keep them distant from dark corners.
+In this day and age, one can publish a puncturing statement online, aware that close friends, family, those in neighbouring rooms, will see and sit in awkwardness wondering how to react.
+Swallowing negative feelings to protect others is difficult and requires such discipline – traits I enviously admire.

 Daylight cracks again on the grey old lime